Hi,

 From India, Pune

-Yes I'm very much aware that we cannot withhold the pf process however we should at least ask that person to do the settlement in a proper way.
+Yes, I'm very much aware that we cannot withhold the PF process; however, we should at least ask that person to settle it properly.

-Also, I wanted to ask another question, if an employee absconds from the organization and then come back later and claims for compensation or final settlement dues , considering he was not part of PF and has no PF dues, just the salary......till how long are we supposed to keep all the details and entertain esp when the employee absconded and didn't leave on a proper notice.
+Also, I wanted to ask another question: if an employee absconds from the organization and then comes back later to claim compensation or final settlement dues, considering he was not part of PF and has no PF dues, only the salary...
+How long are we supposed to keep all the details and entertain, especially when the employee absconded and didn't leave with proper notice?

 From India, Faridabad